ChuyunYe/ChuyunYe.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student majoring in statistics at Beijing Normal University.
-My research interest mainly lies in **causal inference** and **precision medicine**.
-I stay curious about all related areas of statistics.
-I look forward to learning more about new things, especially machine learning and semiparametric theory.
+I am a Ph.D. student in Statistics at Beijing Normal University.
+My research interests primarily lie in **causal inference** and **precision medicine**.
+I remain curious about all areas related to statistics and look forward to exploring new topics, especially machine learning and semiparametric theory.
 Always welcome comments and collaborations!

 *Photo credit to Ms. Mei Dong*